jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 >
 > I reply that 'hate' is a powerful word. **Coincidentally, people who hate the Klan are doing exactly what they are accusing the Klan of doing—hating**."

+How you feel about something affects how you approach it.
+If you hate something, you will not approach it in the right frame of mind to solve it, because part of solving the problem is understanding it.

+At this point, I need to make something clear.
+Understanding something is not the same thing as condoning it.
+However, if you don't take the time to understand why a person believes what they believe, you'll never understand or be able to predict their actions, which means there will be a lot more problems.

+Ironically, appoaching what you don't understand with hate will lead to outcomes with are effectively the same as condoning heinous behavior.
+Remember, people are defensive and reactive.
+You hating them will lead to them hating you and possible taking hateful actions to express those feelings.
+At some point, someone has to break the cycle of reactivity if they want any hope of turning things around.&nbsp;

 ## 3) You can disagree without being disrespectful

 > "I remained honest with each and every Klan member I met, and most importantly, I remained honest with myself. **I did not pretend to be anything other than what I am, and though I allowed each Klansman** **to know where I stood, I never forced my beliefs upon anyone.** Over a period of time, this, I believe, became the basis for their trust and respect for me.